Sage-Bionetworks/BridgeDocs/_articles/v2/participants.md

 ### Public sign up

 For studies that allow it, users may directly download and sign up for an account within an app itself.
-The app must support this through our [sign up APIs](TODO).
+The app must support this through our [sign up API](/swagger-ui/index.html#/Authentication/signUp).
 Different apps will require different forms of sign up, to support different forms of authentication (see [Bridge Authentication](/articles/mobile/authentication.html)).

 As an example, a minimal sign up for an app that uses a telephone number to authenticate a user might include the following: